Bragadin-Giustiniani dispute: Aftermath

 Soon afterwards, Jewish communal bodies started to self-regulate and self-censor by trying to prevent the publishing of books, that could be considered offensive to Christianity.
 In 1554, a synod of Italian rabbis at Ferrara, including Meir Katzenellenbogen, decreed that no printer be allowed to print any book unless with the approval (haskhamah) of three ordained rabbis.
-This act of self-protection reflected both to the increased censorial pressure coming from the Inquisition as well as an way to deal with the uncontrolled dissemination of cabbalistic texts, which were becoming popular.
+This act of self-protection reflected both to the increased censorial pressure coming from the Inquisition as well as a way to deal with the uncontrolled dissemination of Kabbalistic texts, which were becoming popular.
 According to Heinrich Graetz, this was further exacerbated by the religious and cultural vacuum which the burning of the Talmud had caused and which was now filled which the equally authoritative and ancient Kabbalah.
 While the Catholic Church suppressed and proscribed the Talmud, it actively promoted the printing of Kabbalah, which it regarded as more conducive to the conversion of Jew and as the part of Judaism that had to be saved from burning.